Equivalent Mechanical Models for Sloshing: Conclusion

 \section{Conclusion}

-This work developed both nonlinear and linearized equivalent mechanical models for propellant sloshing under high-g conditions.
-It also demonstrated the equivalence between the linearized pendulum model and the linearized mass-spring-damper model.
-Validation was performed by comparing time and frequency responses with corresponding MATLAB Simscape models, confirming the correctness of the derived models.
+This work presented both nonlinear and linearized equivalent mechanical models for the analysis of propellant sloshing under high-g conditions.
+Furthermore, the equivalence between the linearized pendulum formulation and the classical mass--spring--damper representation was formally established.
+The proposed models were validated through comparisons with corresponding MATLAB Simscape implementations in both the time and frequency domains.
+The excellent agreement obtained in all test cases confirms the correctness of the derived formulations.